 Citizens want safety and support of normal activities of daily living from their government — not over-reactions and false alarms and unnecessary fear.
 In a recent homicide case in Arlington Heights involving a pursuit of the murder suspect, local schools relied on scanner reports from Arlingtoncardinal.com while they were in lockdown.
 At first some schools thought the suspect was in the immediate area, but they learned from The Cardinal that the suspect was nowhere near the Arlington Heights schools.
 The schools remained in lockdown until released by an appropriate Arlington Heights Police Department order, but there was some relief and an improved ability to plan how the day’s activities would proceed by knowing the suspect was not near the school, and by knowing the situation in real time.

-Simply put: Police and firefighter priorities are catching the criminal and putting out the fire.
+Simply put: Police and firefighter priorities are catching the criminal and putting out the fire — but in both cases public safety or protecting the lives of the public take ultimate priority.
+For the police, protecting peoples’ lives is preferred to take priority over apprehending the criminal or carrying out the investigation.
+For firefighters, rescuing people from burning buildings is preferred to take priority over extinguishing the fire.
 A respectable news outlet’s priority is to break public safety news as quickly and as accurately as possible.
 Sometimes the news media might provide information that prevents further damage and fatalities.
 Sometimes the news media communicates information that offers relief from worry.